Cruise ships, LA flights return to Victoria

 The liner is the sister ship of the Ruby Princess, which was the source of one of Australia’s largest COVID-19 outbreaks in 2020 and linked to 28 deaths.

-It comes with United Airlines revealing that from late October it will operate three flights a week between Tullamarine and Los Angeles before flying daily services from December.
+It came as United Airlines revealed that from late October it would operate three flights a week between Tullamarine and Los Angeles before flying daily services from December.

 The popular route between San Francisco and Melbourne will also be flown daily from late October.